But don't panic. This problem almost always is an easy-to-fix sewing machine problem.

 Inspect the Bobbin

-- Another thing to look at is if the bobbin is inserted in the bobbin case correctly.
+Another thing to check: whether the bobbin is inserted in the bobbin case correctly.
 Your sewing machine guide is the best resource to check how it should be inserted in the bobbin case.
 If you do not have the manual for your sewing machine, it is possible to find free sewing machine manuals or replacement manuals online.

 Clean the Machine